-As of the end of the current year, the Town of West Boylston's governmental funds reported combined ending fund balances of \$7.5 million, an increase of \$3.8 million in comparison with prior year.
-The increase is mainly relates to timing differences in the Town capital projects fund and better than expected general fund receipts.
+As of the end of the current year, the Town of West Boylston's governmental funds reported combined ending fund balances of \$4.5 million, a decrease of \$3.1 million in comparison with prior year.
+The decrease is mainly due to the timing differences in the Town's capital projects fund.

 The general fund is the chief operating fund.
-At the end of the current year, unassigned fund balance of the general fund was \$3.4 million, of which \$1.3 million relates to the general stabilization fund and \$714,000 relates to the capital stabilization fund.
+At the end of the current year, unassigned fund balance of the general fund was \$3.8 million, of which \$1.2 million relates to the general stabilization fund and \$465,000 relates to the capital stabilization fund.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and the total fund balance to total fund expenditures.
-Unassigned fund balance represents 13.1% of the total general fund expenditures, while total fund balance represents 16.1% of that same amount.
+Unassigned fund balance represents 13.9% of the total general fund expenditures, while total fund balance represents 15.4% of that same amount.

-The general fund increased by \$610,000 during the current year.
+The general fund increased by \$86,000 during the current year.
 This is attributable to a transfer in from nonmajor funds and better than expected revenue collections.

-The Town capital project fund had a deficit ending fund balance of \$1.1 million, an increase of \$3.3 million from the prior year.
-This increase is due to the timing of capital project expenses which are financed with bond proceeds.
+The Town capital project fund had a deficit ending fund balance of \$5.0 million, a decrease of \$3.8 million from the prior year.
+This decrease is due to the timing of capital project expenses that were financed with bond proceeds received in the prior year.